Select a recruitment approach (assessments)

 Referee checks

 You can complete referee checks at any stage of the recruitment process.
-However, you must complete a referee check for a candidate before you recommended them for appointment or include them on an order of merit.
+However, you must complete a referee check for a candidate before you recommended them as the eligible person who is most suitable to the role.